The Early Radio London Fab Forties

 Sweet Love Sons Of Fred Columbia DB 7605

-According to the Record Collector Rare Record Price Guide, a mint condition copy of Sweet Love is valued at a staggering £85.
-The reason for this high value may well be that the single is sought by Jefferson Starship collectors.
+According to the Record Collector Rare Record Price Guide, a mint condition copy of Sweet Love can command a staggering £100 or more.
+The reason for this high value is likely that the single is sought by Jefferson Starship collectors.
 Pete Sears, who was with Starship between 1974 and 1987, was Sons Of Fred's bassist.

 (click on the picture for an Amazon link to more information about the Record Collector Rare Record Price Guide)